Blake Shelton Embarrasses Gwen Stefani By Opening Up About Them ‘Messing Around’

 In addition to the private show to launch his restaurant, Shelton is also holding a free concert in downtown Tishomingo.
 He says he wants people to not just enjoy Ole Red, but the community as well.

 He says it is his dream for people to come to his place (which features southern food and a bar) and enjoy a good burger and a drink, and then go out and see what his hometown has to offer.
 He also plans on visiting his new business often.
-He added that when people come into eat, he just might be there singing and playing guitar.
+He added that when people come in to eat, he just might be there singing and playing guitar.

 Here is what we sent to @blakeshelton for his grand opening of @OleRedTish last night…. pic.twitter.com/6OASqycYPl